Watch Jordan Poole Break Jordan Clarkson's Ankles

 Poole's dribbling sent Jordan Clarkson to the ground, and then Poole nailed the shot.

-The Warriors came into the game as the second seed in the Western Conference with a 33-13 record in 46 games played.
+The Warriors won the game 94-92, and are the second seed in the Western Conference with a 34-13 record in 47 games played.

-They had been going back and forth the Phoenix Suns for the top spot in the west, but recently the Suns have ran away with the lead and are 3.5 games ahead of the Warriors.
+They had been going back and forth the Phoenix Suns for the top spot in the west, but recently the Suns have ran away with the lead and are three-games ahead of the Warriors.

 The Warriors missed the postseason last year, but this season they are back to being one of the best teams in all of the NBA.